 1.Who makes a decision about my application?

 Scholarship applications are reviewed by an independent and voluntary selection committee.
 This may be made up of local and/or German university teachers, researchers and DAAD lectors.
-Depending on scholarship programme and the local situation, the best applicants may also be required to introduce themselves personally.
-Depending on programme, the selection decision is made either by the local selection committee directly or – in the case of a two-stage selection procedure – by another independent committee of academics in Germany.
+Depending on the scholarship programme and the local situation, the best applicants may also be required to introduce themselves personally.
+Depending on the programme, the selection decision is made either by the local selection committee directly or – in the case of a two-stage selection procedure – by another independent committee of academics in Germany.
 DAAD staff are not entitled to vote in the scholarship selection procedure.